unascribed/Walnut/SPEC.md

 ## Keys
 A key is everything before the colon or equals sign in a pair.
-A key can have any characters, except for the colon and equals.
+A key can have any characters, except for the colon, equals, open curly brace, open parentheses, and open square bracket.
 For example:

  * `This is a key: 5` - valid